-Among other great features, version 4.4 of the Eve app includes a ray of sunshine for gardeners.
+Among other great features, the Eve app includes a ray of sunshine for gardeners.
 In conjunction with Apple's Shortcuts app, Eve 4.4 lets you suspend the watering schedules stored on your Eve Aqua if the weather is going to take a turn for the worse.
 All you need to do is to install the built-in shortcut right from within the Eve app .

 Eve Aqua is a slick piece of hardware with software that takes ease of use to the next level.
 This feature-packed solution is effortless to fit, and makes it a breeze to connect your irrigation system to your HomeKit home.